simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 export default module;
 ```

-Now when players log in, they see a form for entering decisions for their role and a logout link:
+Now, when players log in, they see a form for entering decisions for their role and a logout link:

 ![](/assets/img/tutorials/multi-player/Players_Home.png){: width="80%" }